What Other Parents Are Reading

 - keep them away from areas where dogs or cats play

-- reminding older kids to wash their hands often, especially after playing with a pet dog or cat (wash a toddler's hands yourself)
+- teach your kids to wash their hands often, especially after playing with a pet dog or cat (wash a toddler's hands yourself)

-- discouraging toddlers from putting dirty hands in their mouth
+- discourage toddlers from putting dirty hands in their mouth

-- keeping pets away from the sandbox and covering the sandbox when it's not being used
+- keep pets away from the sandbox and cover the sandbox when it's not being used

-- taking household pets to the veterinarian to be dewormed, especially puppies younger than 6 months old
+- take household pets to the veterinarian to be dewormed, especially puppies younger than 6 months old

 Diagnosis and Treatment

 A doctor can usually diagnose a case of toxocariasis by physical exam and blood tests.
 Doctors may not prescribe any medication to treat a child with mild symptoms.
 Severe toxocariasis involving the lungs, eye, or other important organs may be treated with antiparasitic drugs to kill the larvae.
-For severe lung toxocariasis, doctors sometimes also prescribe steroids or might refer a person to a specialist (like an ophthalmologist if the eye is involved).
+For severe toxocariasis, doctors sometimes also prescribe steroids or might refer a person to a specialist (like an ophthalmologist if the eye is involved).